Celsus Library Ephesus Hasan Gulday

 The architecture of Celsus Library

 Celsus Library consists of a single hall that is 15 meters high.
-Actually, the library has three floors although it looks like two floors from the outside.
+Actually, the library has three floors, although it looks like two floors from the outside.
 The restoration was made between 1970 and 1980.
 They did not have paper books back in those days, instead, they were using parchment paper which was made out of calfskin.
 The library had an additional wall, creating proper protection from moisture getting inside and tainting parchment paper.

 Get Ephesus Tour Guide